“Judge not, that ye not be judged.”

 “Christianity The Bible, consisting of the 39 books of the Old Testament, written in Hebrew, and the 27 books of the New Testament, written in Greek.
 Several other writings, known collectively as the Apocrypha, and preserved only in Greek, have controversial status.
 A Latin translation of the Bible, known as the Vulgate, is prominent in the Roman Catholic tradition.

 [Author’s note: by St. Jerome and adopted by the Council of Trent (Trento) during the 16th Century.
 The Eastern Orthodox tradition accepts the first seven councils and thus, along with the Catholic tradition, rejects other Churches from communion.
 The oldest established Christian churches include the Coptic, Syriac, Ethiopian and Armenian.
 The Church of Alexandria, Egypt, was founded by St. Mark in 43 CE, one of the earliest denominations in continuous existence.
 In 451, the Council of Chalcedon established that Christ had separate natures, divine and human.
 These churches rejected Christ’s separate nature and declared that His nature was one; in so doing, they formed the Oriental Orthodox Church, which rejected the Bishop of Rome (the Pope) as leader of the Church.
 This split occurred during the suppression of iconoclasm in Constantinople, which began with the canon of the Synod of Elvira (c.
 305), the first to forbid images in church.
-See iconography, iconoclasm, idolatry—a work in progress, perhaps (given our televised idolatry).
+See iconography, iconoclasm, idolatry—a work of mine in the future, perhaps (given our television idolatry).
 There have been many more Christian heresies, annihilated since; also the surviving Protestant offshoots: Calvinism, Methodism, Lutheranism, etc.; and the Mormon Church of Latter Day Saints, with its own supplement to the Bible

 See Chapter 47 of Gibbon’s Decline and Fall of the Roman Empire].